aws/aws-mysql-odbc/docs/using-the-aws-driver/UsingTheAwsDriver.md

 # Using the AWS ODBC Driver for MySQL
-The AWS ODBC Driver for MySQL is drop-in compatible, so usage is identical to the [MySQL Connector/ODBC driver](https://github.com/mysql/mysql-connector-odbc/).
+The AWS ODBC Driver for MySQL is drop-in compatible, so its usage is identical to the [MySQL Connector/ODBC driver](https://github.com/mysql/mysql-connector-odbc/).
 The sections below highlight driver usage specific to failover.

 ## Connection Strings and Configuring the Driver
 To set up a connection, the driver uses an ODBC connection string.
 An ODBC connection string specifies a set of semicolon-delimited connection options.
 Typically, a connection string will either: